 Brittany: Richmond ISEE course instructor

-...and language arts for fourth through sixth grade students.
+...from Pensacola Christian College with a bachelor's degree in secondary education with concentrations in English and history.
+After graduating in 2011, I have taught a broad range of subjects, mostly math and language arts for fourth through sixth grade students.
 I am taking a break from teaching in a formal classroom setting to raise a family and pursue writing.
-Tutoring has become a perfect fit for this time in my life because I still get to work with students on a regular basis.
-One of my favorite things about tutoring is working one on one with each student, making each session fit their individual needs.
-My...
+Tutoring has become a perfect fit for this time in my life because I still get...

 Education & Certification

 - Pensacola Christian College - Bachelor of Science, Secondary Education